 This Module provides participants with a practical toolkit for supporting and strengthening a region’s existing businesses to attract investment and grow the local economy.
 It explores different ways economic development can leverage local economies.
 Download the module overview.

 Industry development refers to the process of identifying and implementing actions to support the growth of particular sectors in a local economy.
 The process of identifying sectors, and the actions to support their development is therefore crucial in administering scarce economic development resources.
+Participants will learn how to identify which sectors within their community are competitive and how to design and implement interventions to increase economic output in targeted sectors.
+The module will also cover supply chain principles and how to identify gaps within targeted sectors.
 Download the module overview.

 This module provides key learnings into how to establish and support relationships, how to stimulate competition and position a city or region more competitively.
 The module will cover how economic development professionals can work together with complementary disciplines to realise shared outcomes.
 Download the module overview.